Author: Skillwave Training

 Overall, the files all share the same column header names:

 Now we can head over to the real Pattern.

 Once you open the Ultimate Combination.xlsx file, you’ll notice that it has no data.
 The Power Query solution has been stored as a connection only and its awaiting your command to load its data to your Excel workbook.
 In order to view this query, you’ll need to go to the Power Query ribbon, click on the Show Pane icon and then on the right side you’ll see the Query Pane with a query called Ultimate Combination.
 Right click that query and then click on Edit to open the Query Editor Window and analyze the solution.

 You’ll immediately notice that there is an error with the query, but don’t be alarmed.
 The reason behind such error its because the solution is pointing at my (Miguel) local folder instead of yours.
 In order to fix that you’ll need to head over to the first step called Source and click on the gear icon right next to it.
 That should pop up a new window with a user friendly folder browser.
-Go ahead and find the folder you just unzipped called PQExample.
+Go ahead and find the folder called PQExample.

 And once you do that, you’ll notice that the solution will start to run and do its magic.

-You could end it here and call it a day since all the files were combined already (click on the step called Expanded to see the final result), but instead, we ‘re going to show how simple creating a solution like this was.
+You could end it here and call it a day since all the files were combined already (click on the step called Expanded to see the final result), but instead, we’re going to show how simple creating a solution like this was.

 Instead of writing a long paragraph, we’ve divided this into sections so you can understand each step of the query on its own.
-You can click on the toggles to expand and view the content and collapse it back if you want.

 The way that we start the query is by selecting the folder where all my files are stored.
 This is easily done through the Power Query Ribbon as shown in the next picture:

-one thing to take in consideration is that Power Query will also grab the files from any subfolder, but you can filter those out by using the Path field.
+One thing to take in consideration is that Power Query will also grab the files from any subfolder, but you can filter those out by using the Path field.